Rothwell Juniors Mums Football Team

 How can someone join the group?

-We meet weekly at Rothwell Juniors on a Thursday 7.30-8.30 to train and play monthly galas in the Mums flexi league, set up by Steve Conboy at WRCFA, against other like-minded teams.
+We meet weekly at Rothwell Juniors on a Thursday 7.30-8.30 to train and play in the West Riding WBL, set up by Steve Conboy at WRCFA, against other like-minded teams.
 If someone wants to join or just find out some more information they can get in touch with me directly either via email (email@example.com) or via our dedicated Facebook / Instagram/ twitter social media accounts.

 What advice would you give somone thinking of joining?

 Don’t worry if you have never kicked a ball before, the majority of us are brand new to playing football and are a really supportive and friendly bunch so just come down.

 We’ve entered some galas over the summer with more to be booked!
 We are also hoping to register as an official team soon with the WRCFA and have also started putting together a sponsorship package for local businesses to get involved in what we do.